hobo71/wpsso-plm/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.0.1-rc.1 (2018/09/15)**
+**Version 3.0.1 (2018/09/16)**

 * *New Features*
 	* None.
 * *Improvements*
-	* Added a static local cache to the WpssoOrgOrganization::get_id() method.
+	* Added a static local cache to the WpssoWpssoPlmPlace::get_id() method.
 * *Bugfixes*
-	* Fixed setting place Open Graph and Schema type when reading post options.
+	* Fixed incorrectly setting the Open Graph and Schema type when reading post options.
 * *Developer Notes*
 	* Added a new WpssoPlmFilters::set_post_options() private method called by both the 'save_post_options' and 'get_post_options' filter hooks.